-- Please explain for each item below the proposed project's ability to provide additional onshore-grid-related benefits that improve PJM market performance and provide New Jersey ratepayer cost savings. - Energy market benefits, such as ratepayer cost savings (the primary evaluation metric); production cost savings; or other benefits: As an Option 1b proposal, the energy market benefits would be applicable when paired with and Option 1a proposal.
-If paired with the ACE Option 1a proposals, please see the demand cost and production cost benefits in the ACE Option 1a proposal that seeks to inject 1,510MW at Cardiff and 1,148MW to
+- Please explain for each item below the proposed project's ability to provide additional onshore-grid-related benefits that improve PJM market performance and provide New Jersey ratepayer cost savings. - Energy market benefits, such as ratepayer cost savings (the primary evaluation metric); production cost savings; or other benefits: Please see the table below. - Transmission system benefits, such as synergies with transmission facilities associated with ongoing OSW procurements, replacement of aging transmission infrastructure, and other transmission cost savings to New Jersey customers: